MaksymChukhrai/my-calendar-app/README.md

 ### **Holidays Display**:
 - Fetches and shows worldwide holidays for each day using an external API.
 - In this project, holiday data is fetched for Ukraine.
+- Holiday information is retrieved from the [Nager.Date API] (https://date.nager.at/swagger/index.html), which provides comprehensive holiday data for various countries worldwide.

 ### **Task Filtering**:
 - Includes a search field for filtering tasks.
 Matching tasks are displayed, while others are hidden.
 - Holiday names are fixed at the top of the calendar cells and are not included in task reordering.

+### **Data Persistence**:
+- All tasks are automatically saved to the browser's localStorage, ensuring data persistence across browser sessions.
+- Tasks are loaded automatically when the application starts, restoring the previous state.
+- All task operations (create, edit, delete, reorder, drag-and-drop) are immediately synchronized with localStorage.
+- Error handling is implemented to gracefully manage localStorage access issues.
+- No server-side storage is required - all data is maintained locally in the user's browser.

 ## Technologies Used
 This project demonstrates proficiency with the following technologies and tools: